-Even if you only get 50K pageviews a year, think about this image.
+Even if you only get 50K pageviews a year, that’s still significant.
 That is a lot of people giving their attention to you, and that’s a big deal.
 Not many people can say that about their job.

 3. I can never have a boss again

-Yeah…. it’s just not gonna happen.
+Yeah… it’s just not going to happen.
 I really don’t think my brain is wired to work for someone else.

 Now that I’ve experienced entrepreneurship and know what it feels like (including a failed attempt) I know for sure that this is what I’m supposed to be doing.
 There is no doubt in my mind — and that’s an amazing feeling that I wish everyone could experience (in whatever career path they choose).

-Some things I don’t miss about the regular 9-5 grind:
+Some things I don’t miss about the regular 9-to-5 grind:

-• The feeling that my work is unappreciated…apparently I had a worse case of this than normal people.
+- The feeling that my work is unappreciated.
+Apparently, I had a worse case of this than most people.